anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 ### 1.4.
 What is takes to use the tooling as it stands

-1. Build Hudi from source (requires Java 8)
-2. Copy/scp the same to a Dataproc cluster
-3. Run the Spark application that uses the BigQuerySyncTool
+Simply run the Spark application that uses the BigQuerySyncTool

 ### 1.5.
 Architectural considerations
 1. The tool syncs just one Hudi dataset/table